openwisp/openwisp-radius/docs/source/user/settings.rst

 the private network, the value should be the private IP of freeradius host like ``192.0.2.50``.
 If your freeradius is on a public network, please use the public IP of your freeradius instance.

+You can use subnets when freeradius is hosted on a variable IP, eg:

+- ``198.168.0.0/24`` to allow the entire LAN.
+- ``0.0.0.0/0`` to allow any address (useful for development / testing).

 This value can be overridden per organization in the organization change page.
 You can skip setting this option if you intend to set